flozoemartin/SR/README.md

 # Antidepressant use during pregnancy and stillbirth: a systematic review and meta-analysis

-> Martin FZ, Smith S, Rai D, Forbes H. Antidepressant use during pregnancy and risk of stillbirth: a systematic review and meta-analysis.
+> Martin FZ[^*], Smith S[^*]: My reference., Rai D, Forbes H. Antidepressant use during pregnancy and risk of stillbirth: a systematic review and meta-analysis.
 Reproductive, Female and Child Health.
 2023; 2: 177-187. doi:10.1002/rfc2.38

 **Introduction** To evaluate the current evidence estimating the association between antidepressant use during pregnancy and stillbirth.